 Have you noticed that conversation with Zahirah have an impact on the drag scene in Manchester?

-I’m not going to live, I haven’t been out in Manchester yet to see the effect.
+I’m not going to lie, I haven’t been out in Manchester yet to see the effect.
 Hopefully, when I do head out on the cobbles, I see that we both get recognised for who we are, not just get called the complete opposite drag queen.
 I hope that when Zahirah is in the village, she doesn’t get called Saki anymore and she actually gets called Zahirah, because she’s Zahirah!

 It truly is so ridiculous.
 You look nothing alike and your drag is totally different.